isoumikm/Certifications/README.md

 # Certifications
-All my certifications from 2019-2020
+All my certifications in 2020